Questions about Child Labor Laws? Questions about Work Permits for minors? Need to report a suspected violation?

 The Labor Standards Division enforces Arkansas’s child labor laws.
 Child labor laws regulate the employment of minors.
 In most cases, a child must be at least fourteen to be employed in the workforce.
 In order to employ a child under 16, the employer must obtain a work permit

 from the Arkansas Department of Labor.
 There are limitations on the hours of work as well as the types of work a fourteen or fifteen year old can perform.
 Types of work a child under sixteen cannot perform include the following occupations.
-There are many other prohibited occupations.
-For a complete listing, see the Arkansas Child Labor Laws and Administrative Regulations:

 - Work performed in, about, or in connection with any processes in which dangerous or poisonous acids or gases or other chemicals are used.

 - In occupations causing dust in injurious quantities